himanshu007-creator/OpenSource-progammes/README.md

 1) Google Summer Of Code a.k.a GSOC

   <a href="https://summerofcode.withgoogle.com/">GSOC</a> is annual opensource event of google where students get chance to work with various organisations on guided projects.
 Aim of GSOC is to promote open-source culture.
 GSOC is dream of every open-source enthusiast and around 1300+ students are selected globally for a period of around 3 months.
-on successful completion of projects, students receive handsome stipend.
+On successful completion of projects, students receive handsome stipend.
 It's a great opportunity to work on real world projects and impact millions of users

 2) Outreachy